SnowflakePowered/librashader/README.md

 * Shaders are compiled in parallel where possible.
 This should noticeably decrease preset compile times.
   Parallel shader compilation is not available to OpenGL.
 * HDR10 support is not part of any shader runtime and is not supported by librashader.
+* For performance reasons, mipmaps are never generated for the input texture.
+In theory, this means that presets with `mipmap_input0 = "true"` will not get a mipmapped input.
+In practice, no known shader presets set `mipmap_input0 = "true"`.
 ### Runtime specific differences
 * OpenGL
   * Copying of in-flight framebuffer contents to history is done via `glBlitFramebuffer` rather than drawing a quad into an intermediate FBO.